slinnor/Python-learning/README.md

 ## Choosing IDE

-For the development I will mostly use [Visual Studio](https://visualstudio.microsoft.com/)
+For the development I will mostly use [Visual Studio Enterprise 2022](https://visualstudio.microsoft.com/)

-You can choose one of free IDE for the Python development such as [Visual Studio Code](https://code.visualstudio.com/) or [JetBrains PyCharm](https://www.jetbrains.com/pycharm/)
+You can choose one of free IDE for the Python development such as [Visual Studio Community](https://visualstudio.microsoft.com/vs/), [Visual Studio Code](https://code.visualstudio.com/) or [JetBrains PyCharm](https://www.jetbrains.com/pycharm/)

 It's all about you preferences and feel free to experiment with each IDE what would YOU prefere the most.